 Ska Fowk: Folk-rock, particularly folk punk rock, can be a bit of hard sell.
 As a genre it conjures up images of crusty hippy types in cargo pants being tiresomely political.
 The Story Is..., the fourth album from cult folk-rock band Skinny Lister, threatens to head into the heart of that territory with the Ska-infused… Continue reading Skinny Lister – The Story Is…

 REVIEW: Yours insincerley....
 Melissa McCarthy puts her stamp on the role of author-turned-forger Lee Israel in this love letter to New York.
 Whatever happened to New York movies?
-Is it the films that have changed beyond recognition or the place itself?
-Can You Ever Forgive Me? is a reminder of a genre and a place… Continue reading Can You Ever Forgive Me?
+Is it the films that have changed or the place itself?
+Can You Ever Forgive Me? is a reminder of a genre and a place that seems… Continue reading Can You Ever Forgive Me?